christopheradams/usz-fonts/README.md

 Enter your password when prompted.
 All the necessary font files will be installed in your TeX tree.

 Run `pdflatex sistina.tex` to generate a type specimen.
-To typeset a document using URW Sistina, include the `sistina.sty` file in the same directory as your LaTeX file, then add the following line to your premable:
+To use URW Sistina in your own document, add the following line to your premable:

 	\usepackage{sistina}